2019 English Open (snooker)

-The 2019 English Open (also known as the 19.com English Open due to sponsorship) was a professional snooker tournament that took place from 14 to 20 October 2019 at the K2 Leisure Centre in Crawley, England.
+The 2019 English Open (officially the 2019 19.com English Open) was a professional snooker tournament that took place from 14 to 20 October 2019 at the K2 Leisure Centre in Crawley, England.
 It was the fourth ranking event of the 2019–20 snooker season and the first of the 2019 Home Nations Series.
 The event was the fourth edition of the English Open, first held in 2016.
 Betting company 19.com sponsored the tournament.

 The defending champion was Stuart Bingham, who defeated Mark Davis 9–7 in the 2018 final.
 Bingham lost 1–4 to Si Jiahui in the second round of the tournament.
 Mark Selby defeated David Gilbert 9–1 in the final to win his 16th ranking title.